 A/B Testing Analysis with Crazy Egg and Google Analytics

 Now that you have a good idea of what is happening and some theories as to why you can launch A/B tests.
 Plan out your tests and modify your page using the Crazy Egg A/B Test Editor.
-Try to choose only one or two elements to experiment on in order to ensure that you know exactly what's causing improvements in your conversion rate.
+Try to choose only one or two elements to experiment on to ensure that you know exactly what's causing improvements in your conversion rate.
 You'll be given the option to create Snapshots of your A/B tests so you can see how visitors are interacting with the new variant page(s).

 This process can then be repeated for the second leakiest part of the funnel!